jwulf/camunda-cloud-getting-started-go/README.md

 ## Profit!

 Congratulations.
-You've completed the Getting Started Guide for Camunda Cloud using Java with Spring.
+You've completed the Getting Started Guide for Camunda Cloud using Golang.